What I’m Focused On Now

-Mostly art, with technology boosts to stay in touch.
+Mostly art, with technology boosts to stay in touch, while reclaiming my Canadian identity.

 I’ve found notes going back to 2012 about my orange/green/purple palette, and you can see it in my work.
 But it’s time for something new, to address the call that pink is insistently making.
 More here.

 Along with the new palette, I’m trying fewer obvious hooks to real images and specific references, to see where I can get with editing down to just concepts, values, and composition.
-More here.
+More here, which has led to a new minimal series, Quietude, and a less minimal one, Digital Aerials.

-Each of my existing series still feel quite current; they are all open to expansion, as I work on any new piece that might slot in.
+A few of my recent series still feel quite current; they are open to expansion, as I work on any new piece that might slot in.
+But I keep checking, and retiring work, or groups, that don’t resonate.

 Hybrid Models